Skip to main content

 2. Add subdirectory configs as needed - Create configs in subdirectories for specialized linting rules

-3. Use deeper configs to specialize - Subdirectory configs can override parent rules to implement directory-specific requirements
+3. Use deeper configs to complement - Subdirectory configs augment parent rules to implement directory-specific requirements

 4. Use skip_paths - To completely exclude subdirectories from linting, use (skip_paths ...) in a parent config